guiferviz/guiferviz.github.io/docs/best_practices/when_to_stop_using_notebooks.md

 deployed files are never applied in the repository so they are lost after the next deployments.
 Once a version is deployed is should never be modified.

+* Databricks has the option of using Git repositories.
+I honestly never explored in-depth that feature, but it looks to be impossible to maintain more than one version of your code published at the same time.

-[Artifactory](https://jfrog.com/artifactory/) or any server that allow us to deploy Python packages can solve this problem.
+[Artifactory](https://jfrog.com/artifactory/) or any server that allow us to deploy Python packages can solve this problems.
 Every deployment should have a different version, you cannot replace existing deployed versions.
 In your cluster or in your job definition you can specify the version you want to use in your project and you can upgrade it when you decide.
 No more errors due to